Vote for Mann Law for Best of the 207!

 Many of us are so used to the task of driving that we forget how much focus and attention is needed to ensure our safety and the safety of others.
 Safe driving requires constant awareness of your vehicle, your surroundings, and other drivers around you.

 Since the human brain is not wired for multitasking, this means distractions can compromise our attention to the point that we are not capable of driving safely.
-Many studies have demonstrated that driving while engaged in other non-driving tasks leads to poor driving performance and increases your risk of having an accident.

-For example, researchers at the CDC have determined that reading or sending a text message takes a driver’s eyes away from the road for an average of five seconds.
 This may not sound like much until you consider the fact that five seconds is enough time to travel the length of a football field at just 55 miles per hour.

 Common Injuries Caused by Distracted Driving